samccone/Count-Yourself/README.markdown

     <MAC address>|<keypress count>

-* TODO Get this working on Apple OS X
+* TODO Get this working on Apple OS X (with probably use kqueue/kevent)
 * TODO Decode key pressed, and send character combination instead
 * TODO Weigh keys distance from the home row and send value along with character
 * TODO Record mouse clicks